MileHacker Logo

 Careful organization of your travel documents prevents potential issues and promotes effortless transitions throughout your trip.
 Keep hard copies and electronic copies of all important papers.

-• Passport and Visa: Original passport (6+ months validity, blank pages) and physical visa (or visa-free confirmation).
+• Passport and Visa: Original passport (VALID for at least six months, blank pages) and physical visa (or visa-free confirmation).

 • Travel Insurance: Printed and digital copies of policy, emergency contacts, and summary of coverage.